nicolasheraly/markdown-bundle/README.md

 1. Allow inclusion of `textarea` options.
 2. Investigate removing physical copies of dependencies in bundle.
 3. Allow customization of ui options through config.
-4. Possibly convert SCSS to plain CSS to remove requirement for SASS/Compass.